stevenharperja/AI-plays-AI-generated-pong/README.md

 But at runtime, it is given completely random noise which it uses to make completely new images.
 It has been a popular type of model for image generation in recent years.
 So I thought it would be good to use it.

-## 4. Methodology
+## 3. Implementation

+### Project plan
+1. Collect input and output data of a pong game at each frame and save that data. (implemented)
+    - This includes screen data, button inputs, whether the game is over, and whether the player has scored/lost a point
+    - The data collected is the same input/output as the Gym library Pong environment uses
+    - Pre-format that data in a way the Generator network can use.
+2. Train the Generator model on that data. (currently implementing)
+    - Find image classifier and image generator models on HuggingFace that were pre-trained.
+    - Retrain those models to make Pong images
+3. Run the Generator model to generate new frames of pong, using the Agent model's decisions as input data for the Generator
+    - Additionally I want to make the virtual pong human-playable on the screen.
+4. Train the Agent model on the frames generated as if it were normal pong.
+    - Train the model in between games

-### Approach
+### Progress Status
-We will start by making the Pong agent and testing it playing Pong.
-Then we will make the diffusion model.
-The diffusion model will be trained on the Pong scenes and will act as a recurrent neural network, taking the previous image it generated as an embedding for the next image.
-The embedding which trackes image history will use exponential decay to record information from the last few frames.:
-    To do it, divide the previous embedding by 2, and add the last image we produced to it (with a max value of 1 in the matrix). this will allow the model to have information beyond just the last frame
-The diffusion model will need to output a displayed Pong image and rewards to go alongside it.
-The diffusion model will take an additional embedding conveying what buttons are being pushed in each image.
-The agent can then supply the button presses or they can be picked randomly.
-The agent will train on the data from the diffusion model, as well as its own real games of Pong.
-The agent will need to take in a Pong image, rewards, and output its own button inputs to send to the Pong environment in OpenAI's Gym.
-The agent will just see the difference between one frame and the next, and diffusion will only create the difference between one frame and the next like in http://karpathy.github.io/2016/05/31/rl/
+- A simple agent has been created,
+- A data pipeline has been made for the generator network, and a dummy generator network has been tested on it to verify that data can be processed.
+- Next steps are to create a better generator network by connecting a convolutional classification network to a diffusion network.

-### RL Algorithm and Diffusion Model Architecture
+### Architecture
-We will use a fully connected neural network for the Pong agent.
-Or maybe I'll find some more complex one and use that.
-The diffusion model will use a diffusion model from a diffusion tutorial.
-All models will be implemented using PyTorch or TensorFlow, but I haven't decided which yet.

-## 5. Implementation
-### Steps
-It involves two models:
+The two models:
 - The Generator
+    - An Encoder-Decoder style network
+        - Encoder: An image classifier (in the future I want it to use something like a transformer)
-    - A diffusion-style network
+        - Decoder: A diffusion network
     - Input: Previous Pong images, and What buttons are being pressed.
-    - Output: A new Pong image, What reward to generate for training the agent, and a signal for whether the virtual Pong game has finished
+    - Output: A new Pong image, What reward to generate for training the agent, and A signal for whether the virtual Pong game has finished
 - The Agent
-    - A simple fully-connected network
+    - A shallow fully-connected network
     - Input: A Pong image
     - Output: Decision of what buttons to press

-    - This includes screen data, button inputs, whether the game is over, and whether the player has scored/lost a point
-    - The data collected is the same input/output as the Gym library Pong environment uses 1.
+1.
 Create an agent model using TensorFlow or Pytorch and have it play pong using OpenAI Gym.
     i.
 Use a convolutional layer followed by 2 fully connected layers, output a positive or negative number for up/down on the controller.